 If it is agreed that bullying has occurred, then the parents must be informed of the serious nature of the offence.
-In serious cases, exclusion is the required sanction.
+In serious cases, suspension is the required sanction.
 This course of action will only take place when all the facts have been established and discussed by the Deputy Head Teacher Pastoral and the Assistant Head Teacher along with the Pastoral Support Team.
+Repeated or serious cases could result in a permanent exclusion.

-Venerable Bede Academy recognizes that the ethos and atmosphere of the academy can affect the amount of bullying that occurs.
+Venerable Bede Academy recognises that the ethos and atmosphere of the academy can affect the amount of bullying that occurs.
 In developing our whole school policy on bullying and prejudice related incidents we are aware of the importance of the following: